 Four drivers with “Type A” personalities – some with previous bad-blood with each other – is presumed to be a recipe for disaster for Stewart-Haas Racing this season.

-The expansion alone – which didn’t materialize until late last season – likely was enough to strain the organization.
+The expansion alone – which didn’t materialize until late last season – was likely enough to strain the organization.

 “I think what everyone is overlooking is we have four Alpha drivers here with Alpha personalities.
 The great thing is we have the advantage of understanding each other,” said Stewart, who has been cleared to race next month at Daytona International Speedway.
 Stewart broke two bones in his right leg in a wreck in a sprint car race last summer.

 “I think we’re a great support system for each other,” he said.
 “Every one of us have had our battles with each other or with (the media) or whatever the group is.
 We all understand and can relate.